Can You Sublimate On Canvas? How to do Sublimation On Canvas?

 If you sublimate on cotton directly, the print will fade after one or at most two washes.
 Because sublimation dyes can’t bond with natural materials.
 The sublimation process is only possible with synthetic materials like polyester.

-The temperature of the heat press should be around 380 – 400 degrees.
-Also, remember to use a heat press for about 50 – 60 seconds to sublimate the image on the canvas.
+The temperature of the heat press should be around 380 – 400 °F for about 50 – 60 seconds to sublimate the image on the canvas properly.

 Final Words

-Hopefully, you’ve got the answer: Can you sublimate on Canvas?
-Yes, you can, and it’s not a difficult process.
-The only thing you need to remember is you have to create a layer of synthetic material (laminating film) between the cotton Canvas and heat press.
-In case you don’t have laminating film, then the second method is best for you.
-By using polyester material, you can easily print anything you want within a few minutes.
+Hopefully, you’ve got the answer, it’s not a complex process.
+The only thing you need to remember is you have to create a layer of synthetic material (laminating film or polyester fabric) on the cotton Canvas.
+After that, you can easily sublimate anything you want within a few minutes.